md-ajim/ShopPlus-Scalable-Cloud-Native-Commerce-Architecture/README.md

 # 🛒 ShopPlus – Scalable Cloud-Native E-Commerce Platform

 ShopPlus is a **production-ready, scalable, cloud-native e-commerce platform** built with modern full-stack and DevOps best practices.
-It demonstrates how to design, containerize, and deploy a **secure, high-performance, enterprise-grade system** on cloud infrastructure.
+It demonstrates how to design, containerise, and deploy a **secure, high-performance, enterprise-grade system** on cloud infrastructure.

 ---